References in the content below refer to the PBMEF Guide.

 Percentage

-As countries intensify efforts to improve TB diagnosis and treatment and close incidence— notification gaps—the proportion of notified cases that are bacteriologically confirmed needs to be monitored to ensure that people are correctly diagnosed and started on the most effective treatment regimen as early as possible.
-This indicator measures a program’s capacity to detect TB accurately and rapidly using new diagnostics and to increase the percentage of cases confirmed bacteriologically by scaling up the use of recommended diagnostics that are more sensitive than smear microscopy.
+As countries intensify efforts to improve TB diagnosis and treatment and close case detection gaps, the percent of people with notified TB that are bacteriologically confirmed should be monitored to ensure that people are correctly diagnosed and initiated on the most effective treatment regimen as early as possible.
+This indicator measures the strength of the diagnostic and laboratory system, and the TB program’s capacity to establish TB diagnosis by bacteriological confirmation of Mtb.
+Specifically, USAID is supporting introduction, scale up, and quality implementation of new and existing diagnostic methods, including access to WRDs in countries that receive TB funding.

-Globally, in 2019, 57% of pulmonary cases were bacteriologically confirmed, a slight increase from 55% in 2018 and 56% in 2017.
-The End TB Strategy has set a target of 90% of new cases and 95% of relapse cases for bacteriological diagnosis coverage by 2025.
+Globally, in 2021, only 75% of pulmonary TB was bacteriologically confirmed, an increase from 57% in 2019 and 56% in 2017.
+The End TB Strategy has set a target of 90% bacteriological confirmation of new TB diagnoses and 95% of relapse diagnoses by 2025.
 Greater efforts are needed to improve the availability and use of the most sensitive diagnostic tests for TB and to ensure that international standards for TB care are met to avoid missed diagnoses of people who have TB, overtreatment of people who do not have TB, and efficient use of resources.

 A high bacteriological diagnosis coverage reflects multiple processes, including availability and access to adequate bacteriological diagnostic services (trained staff, equipment, etc.), quality of laboratory testing, and adherence to TB guidelines.

-By measuring bacteriological confirmation in new and previously treated cases, countries can track the rollout and use of GeneXpert and other molecular WHO-recommended rapid diagnostic (WRD).
-Additionally, the proportion of bacteriologically confirmed cases can be compared against national and global standards or targets as a proxy for measuring laboratory performance or capacity within a country.
+Bacteriological diagnosis coverage expresses the number of people with new and relapsed bacteriologically confirmed pulmonary TB as a percentage of the total number people with new and relapsed notified pulmonary TB.
+This analysis can be used to identify what percent of people with pulmonary TB are laboratory confirmed compared to clinically diagnosed.
+As the use of WRDs is expanded to confirm all new pulmonary diagnoses, one should see an increase in bacteriological confirmation over time.
+By measuring bacteriological confirmation in people with new and previously treated TB, countries can track the rollout and use of WRDs.
+Additionally, the percent of people with bacteriological confirmation can be compared against national and global standards or targets as a proxy for measuring laboratory performance or capacity within a country.
 This is also an important indicator of drug susceptibility testing (DST) coverage and drug-resistant TB (DR-TB) detection, as both require bacteriological testing to have documented results for resistance to at least rifampicin.
-See Appendix 2 for examples of this indicator in DS and DR-TB treatment pathways and cascades.

 As mentioned above, the expectation is not to have 100% bacteriological confirmation; there will continue to be instances of clinically diagnosed patients.
-However, if the proportion falls below 50% in a given setting, a review of the diagnostic tests being used and the validity of clinical diagnoses would be warranted (e.g., via a clinical audit).
-Low reported bacteriological diagnosis coverage may be due to several contributing factors, including over-reliance on clinical diagnosis by the healthcare providers, insufficient effort to request patients to submit specimens for testing, the laboratory not receiving or processing the specimen, or results not being returned to the clinic or recorded in clinical files.
-Improved supervision and training, as well as improved supply chain, can help address these issues and improve the accuracy and reliability of this indicator.
+However, if the percent falls below 50% in a given setting, a review of the diagnostic tests being used and the validity of clinical diagnoses would be warranted (e.g., via a clinical audit).
+Low reported bacteriological diagnosis coverage may be due to several contributing factors, including gaps in referral for specimen testing, weak sample transport networks, breakdown of diagnostic platforms, stockout of consumables required for testing, and weaknesses in the system for reporting results to providers.
+Improved supervision and training, as well as improved supply chain and specimen transport systems, can help address these issues and improve the performance of this indicator.